Miyagi: You learn plenty.

 - Miles Gloriosus: Dutch, despite being the most aggressive and bloodthirsty of the Cobras, is the opponent Daniel defeats most easily at the tournament.
 Dutch isn't cowardly, but he does seem to be far less formidable than he thinks he is.

-- Mood Whiplash: Drunk Miyagi, it starts off as very funny until he relives a moment where he finds out about his wife and kid's passing.
+- Mood Whiplash: Drunk Miyagi, it starts off as very funny until he relives a moment where he finds out about his wife and kid dying in an internment camp while he was at war.

 - No-Holds-Barred Beatdown: Daniel's initial fight with Johnny, and even more the Cobra Kai gang-beating he receives in the school dance scene.

-- No Sympathy: Freddy.
+- Freddy.
 New kid just got the hell beaten out him in front of you by a much tougher bully?
 Geez, what a loser; you'd better ostracize him.

 - Obfuscating Stupidity: Miyagi does this several times; early on to Daniel to avoid teaching him karate, then putting him through Wax On, Wax Off training, then even at the tournament he obfuscates not knowing English so that Ali can be by Daniel's side as Miyagi's "interpreter".